outdreamer/notes/topics/science/kidney_function.md

 		- taking coq10 with hawthorne
 		- drinking water (nothing else, no flavored seltzer or anything)
 		- rest
-		- moderate heat to increase blood flow to kidneys
+		- moderate heat like in a shower or exercise to increase blood flow to kidneys
+		- cold to reduce blood pressure
 		- deep breathing sessions (10 - 20 minutes several times a day) to increase circulation & recovery
 		- get enough calcium, potassium, magnesium, and folate (and avoid anything that would offset these, like how collagen can lead to too much calcium)
+			- b vitamins may be especially relevant to add in small doses if you have a heart condition as well
 		- taking melatonin & taking no caffeine (to help reduce blood pressure)
 		- other things that might help in small amounts if you have high blood pressure/heart failure, though I didn't take most of these at the time, except arginine & a multivitamin, and some of these will hurt your kidneys like berberine or cayenne/garlic:
 		  - increase vasodilation (arginine => nitric oxide, vitamin c, parsley, ginger, fish oil, hibiscus, berberine)
 		  - lower cholesterol (garlic, fiber, celery, lemon, onion, cayenne, coconut oil, green tea (ecgc), fenugreek, watermelon seeds - cucurbocitrin), avoid saturated/trans fat

 	2. a general protocol that helped me:
+		- reducing protein, replacing it with peptides, amino acids, or keto acids (in decreasing order of processing difficulty for kidneys compared to protein)
-		- reducing protein/salt/potassium/phosphorus
+		- balancing electrolytes/minerals
+			- get the ratio of electrolytes & minerals like magnesium/calcium that you need given your phase/condition to bind to phosphorus/oxalates, & balance sodium/potassium
 		- reducing creatinine-increasing substances (see below) & artificial substances
-		- replacing protein with peptides, amino acids, or keto acids (in decreasing order of processing difficulty for kidneys)
 		- amino acids: bcaa's, glutamine, nac, arginine, carnitine
 		- coq10
-		- magnesium/calcium to bind to phosphorus/oxalates, & balance sodium/potassium
 		- vitamin d
 		- enzymes before eating to reduce processing work a little
 		- omega 3's